cnnrbrn/react-content/module-1/lesson-1.md

 ---

+## React Developer Tools

+React Developer Tools is an extension that allows inspection of theReact component hierarchy in the Chrome and Firefox Developer Tools.

+An overview of the tools can be found on the browser-specific pages:

+-   <a href="https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en" target="_blank">Chrome</a>
+-   <a href="https://addons.mozilla.org/en-US/firefox/addon/react-devtools/" target="_blank">Firefox</a>

+---

 ## Using images in JSX

 The default content in `src/App.js` in a new app contains an example of using an image in JSX.